-The charge is $7 per transcript.
-If you want a transcript sent by Express Delivery, additional charges apply.
+The charge is $8 per transcript for Yale College, the Graduate School of Arts and Sciences, and Yale Summer Session.
+If you want a transcript sent by USPS or Express Delivery, additional charges apply.

 Note: Overnight delivery is not available to all international locations due to customs regulations.